StxvxnsGithub/Java-2D-Platformer-with-Volume-Input/README.md

   <li>Contribute or test!</li>
 </ol>

+## Version History

+The version history is missing some commits, as this project originates from my personal account.
+This repository will be infrequently updated for edits made to the version on my personal account.

 ## Entry Point

 The entry point is located at the bottom of the 'Game.java' class found at /src/game/Game.java